Interested in finding out about the history and archaeology of Dublin?

 Dublinia: The Story of Medieval Dublin

-A popular book on the history of Dublin in the Middle Ages, this is available in your local library or from SchoolBooks.ie.
+A popular book on the history of Dublin in the Middle Ages is available in your local library or from SchoolBooks.ie.

 Dublin in the Viking World